 The value of an MVS education is priceless.
 The returns are lifelong.
 Our challenging academics and Immersion Method philosophy are unparalleled to any other educational opportunity in the Dayton area.
 At MVS, we stand for personal excellence, experiential learning, intellectual curiosity, leadership development, individuality, and community.
 We do more than prepare students to score well on a standardized test someday.
 We empower them to live life to the fullest every day, to discover their passions and purpose, and then to responsibly pursue them with emotional and intellectual rigor.
 At MVS, we prepare students for college and beyond.

 As an independent school, MVS relies on tuition dollars for teacher salaries and other operating expenses.
-Tuition for the 2018-19 school year ranges from $8,140 for the early childhood school half day program (3 1/2 hours daily) to $21,868 in the upper school.
-Monthly payments range from about $550 to $2200 depending on financial assistance.
+Tuition for the 2021-22 school year for the early childhood school ranges from $9,500 for the half day program (3 1/2 hours daily) to $12,900 for the full day program.
+K-12 tuition ranges from $18,200 to $24,400, with financial assistance available.
+Monthly payments range from about $500 to $2400 depending on aid.

-529 plan assets may be used to pay MVS K-12 tuition up to a certain amount per student per year.
+529 plan assets may be able to be used to pay MVS K-12 tuition up to a certain amount per student per year.
 Please consult your tax advisor for details.

 Tuition Payment Plans

 For students who do not receive financial assistance, net tuition may be paid in full by April 1 with a 2 percent discount.
 The enrollment deposit is not discounted.